What is SWAN Day?

 The official date for the Twelfth International SWAN Day is Saturday, March 30, 2019, the last Saturday of March.
 Women led art exhibits, concerts, art festivals, readings, slam poetry jams, dance recitals, public art installations, and more happen throughout the months of March and April.
 The spirit of SWAN events is far more important than the exact dates.
 Host an event, big or small, and join us.
 You can also learn more about the history of SWAN Day here: www.stateraarrts.org/swan-day-history.

 There have been over 1,900 SWAN Day events in 36 countries in the first 11 years of this new holiday.
-You are welcome to post events on our SWAN Calendar throughout the year.
+You are welcome to submit your event for inclusion on our SWAN Calendar throughout the year.
+Keep in mind that these events are usually in the month of March, or as close to March as possible.
+This is in keeping with March as Women’s History Month and March 8th as International Women’s Day.

 SWAN Day – Ways to Participate

-SWAN Day is a grassroots effort that is being coordinated by StateraArts and WomenArts through our website.
+SWAN Day is a grassroots effort that is being coordinated by StateraArts through our online SWAN Calendar.
 Everyone is invited to help us create this new holiday.
 No fees or application forms are required.
+There is however, a submission process to be included on the official SWAN Day Calendar.
+Please see our Guide for Best Practices for more information.

 Organize Arts Events for SWAN Day – There have been over 1,900 SWAN Day events in 36 countries in the past 11 years.
 Join the fun by organizing an event in your community!
-Remember to use the official SWAN Day Logo (above) in your publicity materials.
+Remember to use the official SWAN Day Logo in your publicity materials.
+We make our SWAN Day logo and promotional badges available to you as a courtesy HERE.

 Host a SWAN Day Party – Gather friends at your house to talk about ways that you might help the women artists in your community.
 Invite local artists to speak at the party.
 Screen films written and directed by women to show at your party.
 Ask everyone to contribute some amount of money and then make a group decision about which artist/s you want to support.

 Introduce Students to Women Artists in the US & Elsewhere – If you are a teacher introduce your students to women artists.
 Don't know any women artists?
 Contact us!
-Perhaps we can organize an international pen-pal or exchange programs!
+Perhaps we can assist in organizing an international pen-pal or exchange programs!

 Donate to Your Favorite Women Artists – If you love seeing the work of a particular woman artist, send her a check on SWAN Day to help her make more art.